jeroenjanssens/poor-mans-parallel-pipelines/README.md

 	$ cat input | parallel --jobs 200%

-Sometimes you only want one job at a time
+Sometimes you only want one job at a time:

 	$ cat input | parallel -j1

+Use `htop` to see if you're maxing out your CPUs

 ------------------------------------------------------------------------------